 This Housing Plus Academy event will explore ways different groups are responding to the crisis.

-Always keen to tackle the big issues, the Housing Plus Academy has announced its next think tank event, which will focus on the cost of living crisis.
-Taking place on 20th October, this unique event will bring together residents, as well as social landlords, councils, advisory bodies, and community groups, to uncover solutions to challenges caused by the acute financial pressures.
+Always keen to tackle significant issues, the Housing Plus Academy has announced its next think tank event, which will focus on the cost of living crisis.
+Taking place on 20th October, this unique event will bring residents, as well as social landlords, councils, advisory bodies, and community groups, to uncover solutions to challenges caused by acute financial pressures.

 Led by the London School of Economics (LSE) Housing and Communities team, the Housing Plus Academy is a partnership between LSE Housing, the NCRC (National Communities Resource Centre) and 17 leading social landlords.
 Since its formation in 2015, over 1,500 participants, including front-line staff, social housing tenants, and third-sector organisations, have attended the Academy’s 40+ think tanks and workshops, with findings produced from these events recently gaining ‘world-leading’ status from the national Research Excellence Framework.

 The event, sponsored by Clarion Housing Group and LSE’s Knowledge Exchange and Impact Fund, will explore how the cost of living crisis is affecting people, and how housing associations, local authorities and community groups are supporting struggling households.
 The aim of the event is to find collaborative solutions to ease the burden.
 Findings from the event will be written up and shared directly with government officials.